YacineOuhrouche/Circuits_Repo/BJT_Circuits/DCDC_Converter/Buck-Boost_Converter/README.md

 ### **Average Efficiency:**
-- A typical buck-boost converter has an average efficiency of about **85% to 90%** under typical conditions.
-This means that about 10% to 15% of the power is lost as heat during operation.
+- A typical buck-boost converter has an average efficiency of about **75% to 90%** under typical conditions.
 ---

 ### **Key Factors Influencing Efficiency:**